bhumi6633/bhumi6633/README.md

 ###

-<p align="left">✨ Creating bugs since the age of 13<br>📚 I'm currently learning software development, financial models and analyzing the stock market!<br>🎯 Goal: To  graduate as a well-rounded engineer with a strong academic foundation, practical skills, and a vision for leveraging technology to enhance accessibility<br>🎲 Fun fact: When I'm not working, you'll catch me watching Suits ⚖️, learning to think like Harvey Specter and how to tackle challenges with his style 💼<br><br>I’m always open to working on exciting projects and collaborating with like-minded people!
+<p align="left">Creating bugs since the age of 13<br> I'm currently learning software development, financial models and analyzing the stock market!<br> Goal: To  graduate as a well-rounded engineer with a strong academic foundation, practical skills, and a vision for leveraging technology to enhance accessibility<br> Fun fact: When I'm not working, you'll catch me watching Suits ⚖️, learning to think like Harvey Specter and how to tackle challenges with his style 💼<br><br>I’m always open to working on exciting projects and collaborating with like-minded people!
 If you want to connect, share ideas, or collaborate on a project, feel free to reach out on:</p>

 ###